CHOOSING THE RIGHT THERAPIST FOR GOAL-ORIENTED THERAPY

 There are many ways to approach people’s problems.
 Depending on their personal background, training, and preferences, therapists attribute problems to different sources.
-Some look to childhood events, some to the interrelationship of family members, others to faulty thinking, bad habits, or societal and cultural influences.
+Some look to childhood events, some to the interrelationship of family members, mental illnesses, others to faulty thinking, bad habits, or societal and cultural influences.
 Make sure your therapist’s beliefs are at least somewhat in sync with your own views.

 “What is their fee?”

 If you have no mental health insurance coverage, or you must pay a portion of the fee out of pocket, determine if you are able to comfortably afford the therapist’s fee.
 During the first session, you and the therapist will determine an approximate length of therapy necessary to help with your particular issues and goals, which will provide you with a “ballpark” figure for the total cost of therapy.